-Represented the construction manager in the negotiation of the agreement for the construction of the Georgia Dome in Atlanta, a domed football stadium and home of the Atlanta Falcons.
+Represented the construction manager in the negotiation of the agreement for the construction of the Georgia Dome in Atlanta, a domed football stadium and former home of the Atlanta Falcons.
 At the time it was constructed, the Georgia Dome was the largest domed stadium in the world.

 Represented the owner in the drafting and negotiation of contracts for the design and construction of the Robert C. Fowler Sports Arena at the University of the South in Sewanee, Tennessee.

 Represented the construction manager and joint venture partners in negotiation of contract for the $40 million addition to Tiger Stadium at Louisiana State University.